Finite-time effects on a first-order irreversible phase transition: Introduction

 \section{Introduction}

 Statistical systems exhibit rich off-equilibrium behaviors when one of the intensive model parameters, such as the temperature or the magnetic field in spin systems, varies smoothly across a phase-transition point with a controlled time scale $t_s$.
-If $p_c$ is the critical value of the intensive parameter $p$, one considers the dynamical protocol given by $p/p_c=1-t/t_s$, starting from $t=t_i<0$ to $t=t_f>0$.
+If $p_c$ is the critical value of the intensive parameter $p$, one considers the dynamic linear protocol (DLP) given by $p/p_c=1-t/t_s$, starting from $t=t_i<0$ to $t=t_f>0$.

-These off-equilibrium phenomena have received lot of attention in continuous phase transitions where, as in the case of the equilibrium static and dynamic critical behavior, the off-equilibrium behaviors show universal features.
+These off-equilibrium phenomena have received a lot of attention in continuous phase transitions where, as in the case of the equilibrium static and dynamic critical behavior, the off-equilibrium behaviors show universal features.
 In the limit of very large $t_s$ and close to the transition point, it is possible to obtain general scaling relations in terms of the static and dynamic standard critical exponents \cite{kibble1976,kibble2007,zurek1985,Gong2010,Chandran2012,Zhong2011}.
-A prototypical example is the Kibble-Zurek mechanism, first proposed by Kibble in cosmology \cite{kibble1976}, for the formation of topological defects when the temperature is slowly changed across a symmetry-breaking transition, from the disordered phase to the ordered phase.
+A prototypical example is the Kibble-Zurek mechanism, first proposed by Kibble in cosmology \cite{kibble1976}, for the formation of topological defects when the temperature is slowly changed across a symmetry-breaking transition from the disordered phase to the ordered phase.
 Later, Zurek suggested that ideas about how to calculate the length correlation present in the transition could be tested by applying them to transitions in condensed-matter physics \cite{zurek1985}.
 These phenomena have been studied in different branches of condensed-matter physics, such as in liquid crystals \cite{liquidcristal54,liquidcristal55}, superconductors \cite{superconductores58}, superfluids \cite{superfulidos56,superfluido57}, and also at quantum phase transitions \cite{quantum1,quantum2,quantum3,quantum4}.
-More recently, the dynamical protocol that varies the magnetic field at the critical temperature in continuous magnetic transitions, such as those of a three-dimensional topological magnet \cite{castelnovo} and the three-dimensional $O(N)$ vector models \cite{tanos1}, has been investigated.
-It has also been used to relate the finite-time scaling to the Kibble-Zurek mechanism and to demonstrate it numerically for two- and three-dimensional Ising models \cite{Zhong2014}.
+More recently, the DLP that varies the magnetic field at the critical temperature in continuous magnetic transitions, such as those of a three-dimensional topological magnet \cite{castelnovo} and the three-dimensional $O(N)$ vector models \cite{tanos1}, has been investigated.
+It has also been used to relate finite-time scaling to the Kibble-Zurek mechanism and to demonstrate it numerically for two- and three-dimensional Ising models \cite{Zhong2014}.